pgurram/cypress-example/README.md

 ## Use

-Install dependencies with `npm install` or `npm ci`
+Install dependencies with `npm install`

-See scripts in `package.json` to start the local API server and run the tests.
-The main ones are
+See scripts in `package.json`

-* `npm start` - runs the local API server
 * `npm run cy:open` - runs Cypress in GUI mode
+* `npm run cy:run` - runs Cypress in command mode
 * `npm test` - starts the local API server and runs Cypress tests against it in headless mode